yarikoptic/dockerpty/README.md

 connected.

 The docker API provides a way to access the three sockets connected to the PTY.
-If with access to the host system's TTY file descriptors and the container's PTY file descriptors, it is trivial to simply 'pipe' data written to these file descriptors between the host and the container.
+With access to the host system's TTY file descriptors and the container's PTY file descriptors, it is trivial to simply 'pipe' data written to these file descriptors between the host and the container.
 Doing this makes the user's terminal effectively become the pseudo-terminal from inside the container.